dzoladz/website/content/post/2020alao/index.md

 ### Team
 The 2020 ALAO Conference website was themed, customized, enhanced, and maintained by the Website Working Group.
 Members of the 2020 Website Working Group are as follows:

+- David Green (State Library of Ohio)
+- Melissa Hill (Ohio Wesleyan University)
 - Ken Irwin (Miami University)
+- Ryan Scott (Columbus State Community College)
 - Zach Walton (The Ohio State University)
-- David Green (State Library of Ohio)
-- Ryan Scott (Columbus State)
-- Melissa Hill (Ohio Wesleyan University)

 Our primary method of communication was the `#conference-website` channel of the ALAO Slack workspace.
 Project management was mainly facilitated through Github’s native tooling, via issue creation, issue assignment of responsibilities, and a wiki for setting each meeting's agenda.